imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 tags: [python, web,programming]
 ---

-## What is Python ?
+## What is Python?
-Python is most powerful programming language and very easy to learn ,  It's used for
+Python is the most powerful programming language and very easy to learn.
+Python language used for following,

 * Web development
 * Machine Learning
 * Data Analysis
-* ..etc
+* ..etc.

-It's works in multiple platforms like  Windows, Linux, Mac and Raspberry Pi.
-The syntax are very easy to learn and it is designed for readablity not like other programming language.
+It works in multiple platforms like  Windows, Linux, Mac and Raspberry Pi.
+The syntax is easy to learn and designed for readability, not like other programming languages.

 {: .box-note}
-This tutorials complete covers the python version is greater than 3.x
+This tutorial completely covers the python version is greater than 3.x.

 {: .box-note}
 **Name the python file** :  helloworld.py

-this where python file should be name with extension of .py
+this where python file named with an extension .py

-Now Let's print the first statement in python
+Now Let's print the first statement.
 ```
 print("Hello World)
 ```

 ### Syntax and Comments

-Python Indentation , When you write python code the indentation is very important , Indentation is refer the block of code.
+Python Indentation, When you write python code the indentation is very important, Indentation refers to the block of code.

-To comment the single # (hash) is used in the python program and commenting the multiple line, it should be wrap inside triple quotes
+To comment on the single # (hash) is used in the python program and commenting on the multiple lines, it should be wrap inside triple quotes

 ```
 i = input("Enter the value for i:") # assuming the i values are entered as 10